MSc in Agricultural and Biosystem Engineering (Fulbright Fellow)

 Current position: Director for the Development of Sustainable Opportunities at the National Ministry of Social Development, Argentina

-Sergio explored the viability of renewable energies as a sustainable business model whilst studying for his MBA in Argentina.
-After his MA in Biological and Agricultural Engineering at Washington State University, he also studied Logistics and Supply Chain Management (MIT) and Project Management (WSU).
-Combining his business and science backgrounds, he develops sustainable solutions using technologies such as pyrolysis, gasification, composting and anaerobic digestion.
+Sergio explored the viability of renewable energies as a sustainable business model whilst studying for his Master’s degree in Argentina.
+After his MSc in Biological and Agricultural Engineering at Washington State University, he also studied Logistics and Supply Chain Management (Massachusetts Institute of Technology, MIT) and Project Management (Washington State University, WSU).
+Combining his business and science backgrounds, he develops sustainable solutions using technologies such as pyrolysis, gasification, composting, and anaerobic digestion.

 CV as submitted for the Green Talents award (2014):

 Washington State University, United States of America

 Research focus: understanding the municipal solid waste business and its possible combination with renewable energy technologies to create sustainable and innovative solutions